BibekDeula/Reminder/README.md

 Reminder are kept to remember tasks or promises never to forget

-developed in 'Laravel' for 'backend' and React for front
+developed in 'Laravel' for 'backend'